milleroztn/MLMExperiment/README.md

 # Analysis
 [MLM Experiment- Analysis](https://milleroztn.github.io/MLMExperiment/MLMExperiment_analysis)

-This final script contains all of the regression analysis that supports the final paper.
+This script contains all of the regression analysis that supports the final paper.
 This includes:

 *  [Main Model of the Income Disclosure Effects on All Dependent Variables](https://milleroztn.github.io/MLMExperiment/MLMExperiment_analysis#income-disclosure-effects-on-all-dependent-variables)
 *  [A Graphical Justification for Logarithmic Transforms of Dependent Variables](https://milleroztn.github.io/MLMExperiment/MLMExperiment_analysis#justification-for-logarithmic-transforms)